k61n/openhkl/doc/sphinx/tutorial.rst

 -------------

 The first step in data reduction is to find the detector spots in the images.
-Unlike with many data reduction progrmmes, this must be done for all frames at once, instead of on a per-frame basis.
+Unlike with many data reduction programmes, this must be done for all frames at once, instead of on a per-frame basis.
 This is because OpenHKL constructs a real-space 3D model of the peaks, so when processing a frame, it also requires information on adjacent frames.
 Click on the ``Find peaks`` icon on the sidebar.